gch910/cloudify-aa/README.md

 ## Primary Components

-### User Authorization
+#### User Authorization

-User authentication is handled in Python using the Flask Login package.
+User authentication is handled in Flask using the flask_login package.
+The werkzeug.security package is used for password hashing.
+Passwords are not saved to the database, only password hashes.
+When users log in, the password they provide is rehashed and checked against the original encrypted password hash to verify credentials.

+![signin]

 <!-- ROADMAP -->